etlbox/etlbox.website/doks_v1.8/content/recipes/destinations/xmldestination.md

 ---
 title: "Xml Destination"
-description: "Examples and code recipes for the XmlDestination component."
+description: "C# recipes for XmlDestination in ETLBox.
+Write pipeline data to XML with examples you can adapt for your .NET ETL destinations."
 lead: "This article contains example code that shows the usage of the XmlDestination component."
 draft: false
 images: []